JeffryGonzalez/CritterStackTemplate/README.md

 Find the line with the login url (like `http://0.0.0.0:188888/login?t=blahblahblah`) and use that to login and authenticate against the dashboard.

 **Note**: Supposedly you can run the dashboard without needing that, but I was getting encryption errors.

+**Note**: `appsettings.Development.json` has a connection string set to the default database, and the `OTEL_**` environment variables needed, including the service name.
+The `OTEL_SERVICE_NAME` has to match the application name for the dashboard not to be all stupid about it.